 Plume Labs uses World Health Organisation (WHO) guidelines as well as international standards developed by the United States Environmental Protection Agency (EPA) and other scientific studies to define the Plume AQI and its seven associated categories.

 The Plume AQI takes into account the concentrations of all different harmful pollutants your Flow is measuring and its overall value comes from the level of whichever pollutant is currently having the greatest impact on your health.

-Learn more about our thresholds in our dedicated FAQ article: What are the Plume AQI pollution thresholds?
+Learn more about our thresholds in our dedicated AQI article.